Tourists from all over the world flock to this

 - Men congregrate on the pavement, playing lively

-games of cards, animated, and oblivious to the activity around them.
+games of cards, animated and oblivious to the street activity around them.

 - Street artists make portraits of subjects, sitting